Drummer/Composer/Improviser/Organizer

 BIO

-In 2021, she completed a Masters of Music from Berklee College of Music.
-She received a full scholarship to participate in the Berklee Global Jazz Institute.
-At Berklee she was part of the Institute of Jazz and Gender Justice where she was mentored by Terri Lyne Carrington, Kris Davis, and Linda May Han Oh.
-She has worked on projects with Carrington including “Music for Abolition” as part of the Visualizing Abolition Exhibit at the University of California, Santa Cruz.
-Her thesis project was entitled “Music and Abolition: Creating a World Without Policing— Music’s Role in Imagination, Experimentation, and Collectivity”.
-Prior to attending Berklee, she earned a Bachelor of Arts double major in Sociology and Music from the University of Wisconsin-Madison.
+In 2021, Lily completed a Masters of Music from Berklee College of Music, receiving a full scholarship to participate in the Berklee Global Jazz Institute.
+At Berklee, she was part of the Institute of Jazz and Gender Justice where she was mentored by Terri Lyne Carrington, Kris Davis, and Linda May Han Oh.
+Her work with Carrington includes contributions to “Music for Abolition” as part of the Visualizing Abolition Exhibit at the University of California Santa Cruz.
+Prior to attending Berklee, she earned a Bachelor of Arts in Sociology and Music from the University of Wisconsin-Madison.
 Her studies fueled her interest in the confluence between power structures, history, and social movements within music.